homecoded/sucodo/README.md

 * change wording regarding "test group" to something more understandable
 * add an edit-text-button to text analyzer
 * increase size of "Inspect"-link and add a magnifying-glass icon
+* move explanation text in analyzer to top of text field
+* add [i] at some parts to explain what these parts mean ** Words per test group
+** Explain colors
+* rename "Inspect" to "Show search results (opens new window)"
+* rename "Close" to "Return to mouse-over mode"
+* pull search result window to front (in case user left it open)
+* use coloring for number of search results

 TODO
 ====